( Updated for 2021, plus Part 1 can be found here. )

 There are many websites online that will explain each year of the Chinese zodiac system, however some can be quite complex, so I’ve come up with simplified list for a few of the years that might be of interest to some of my readers.
-Korea, and some other Asian countries also follow the Chinese zodiac system, as well as their local methods of fortune telling.
+Korea, and some other Asian countries follow the Chinese zodiac system, as well as their local methods of fortune telling.
 The 60 year cycle that we are in right now began in 1984 so I’ll begin there too.
 The date in ( ) is when that year begins, so if you were born in 1984, but before Feb.
 2nd then you would look up your sign under 1983.
 The age old Korean tradition of fortune telling by mudang, female shamans will be covered in another post.

 The five elements also have an impact on your personality/horoscope and each of them represents a planet and has a number of character attributes.

 2017 was the year of the (Metal) Red Fire Chicken.
 Chicken not rooster because it was a Yin year.
 2018 was the year of the (Earth) Brown Dog, (Male dog as it is a Yang year) and after Feb.
-5th 2019 it will be the year of the (Earth) Brown Pig, (well sow as it is a Yin year.)
+5th 2019 it was the year of the (Earth) Brown Pig, (well sow as it is a Yin year.)
 You might see ‘brown’ written as ‘golden’ for 2019, I guess it is more poetic.

 You might want to also look at Your Horoscope in Korea? part 1 and Seollal: Korean New Year.
 Also note that astrology is not a science and different web sites contain different information, attributes and horoscopes.
 There’s also something called a Double Zodiac where people try to combine traditional Chinese astrology with Western astrology.